 I’ve noticed that I sometimes hear stations on 2m FM but they cannot hear me.
 Further investigation revealed that they were typically running more power than me.
 I had my little HT putting out 5W and they were running a 50W mobile.
 That got me thinking about whether I could increase my power while still having a backpack-compatible station.
 SOTA operation is typically QRP, around 5 or 10 W of power.
 However, SOTA does not specifically state a required power level…it’s really driven by the need to operate backpack portable.
 Hence, there are very few 1 KW amplifiers in use on SOTA summits.

 Some of the Chinese manufacturers now offer compact dualband (and even quadband) VHF/UHF transceivers that output 10 to 30 watts of RF power.
 I purchased the Tytera TH-8600 based on my experience with other Tytera products.
+[Update: unfortunately this radio has turned out to be unreliable, so not recommended.
+See comments at the bottom of this post.]
 The radio’s specified output power is 25 watts on 2 meters.
 The DC power current is rated as 0.2 A on receiver and 4A on transmit, not too bad for battery operation.
 I paired it with a 13.2V LiFe battery rated at 4300 mAH.
 In theory, that would provide over an hour of transmit time or 21 hours of receive.
 That should be plenty for the typical SOTA activation.
 The size is a slightly larger than 4″ W x 1.5″ H x 5″ D and it weighs about 2 pounds.
 All in all, this setup is very compatible with the typical backpack portable operation.

 Let’s do a little math to understand the difference in transmit signal.
 The TH-8600 puts out 25W compared to the 5W from FT-60.
 The difference in dB is 10 log (25/5) = 7 dB.
 Someone said to me “hey, that’s only a little more than one S unit, which is normally defined as 6 dB.
 Is that really enough to make a difference?”
 To which I responded, “yes, 7 dB can make the difference between making the radio contact or not…when signals are near the noise floor of the receiver.”
 For strong signals, it just doesn’t matter.